 Applicants should contact the Office of Admission for details about the application process.

 Applications are accepted throughout the academic year.
 Two entrance dates are available: September and late January, with a preferred deadline of March 1 for fall entrance and November 15 for spring.

 Graduate Degree Programs

 Master of Arts in Teaching

-Mount Holyoke, through its Professional and Graduate Education division, offers three different programs issuing a Master of Arts in Teaching degree: the Master of Arts in Teaching (M.A.T.) program, the Master of Arts in Mathematics Teaching (M.A.M.T) program, and the Master of Arts in Teacher Leadership (M.A.T.L.) program.
+Mount Holyoke, through its Professional and Graduate Education division, offers three different programs issuing a Master of Arts in Teaching degree: the Master of Arts in Teaching program referred to as the "M.A.T. program", the Master of Arts in Mathematics Teaching program referred to as the "M.A.M.T program", and the Master of Arts in Teacher Leadership program referred to as the "M.A.T.L program".